nikunjlad/Interpretability-in-Image-Classification-Techniques/docs/chapters/chap2/synthesis/synthesis.rst

 .. role:: raw-html(raw)
    :format: html

-2.6.1 What is image synthesis?
+2.6.1 What is Image Synthesis?
 ------------------------------

 Like Image captioning, Image synthesis too is a fairly new topic and a much less explored area.
 If you recall, in image